feriva22/python-flask-github-action/README.md

 # CD/CI Tutorial Sample Application

+# This is forked to my repository and renamed with python-flask-github-action

 ## Description

 This sample Python REST API application was written for a tutorial on implementing Continuous Integration and Delivery pipelines.